arjepsen/FreeBrewie-SOM/Docs/FreeBrewie_SOM_Development_Environment_Consolidated_2026-06-22.md

 - edit and build on the VM
 - copy the target binary to the SOM
 - test manually on the SOM first
-- only later move behavior under the appliance service
+- install the binary into `/opt/brewie`
+- use `brewie.service` as the proven steady-state startup path

 The VM is a host build machine, not the SOM itself.